dnlschmitz/moneymoney-extensions/README.md

-needs some tidy-up, but it works.
+needs some tidy-up, but does the job nicely.